ComfyUI Extension: LanPaint

 Examples

-All examples use a random seed 0 to generate batch of 4 images for fair comparison.
-(Warning: Generating 4 images may exceed your GPU memory; adjust batch size as needed.)
+The following examples utilize a random seed of 0 to generate a batch of 4 images for variance demonstration and fair comparison.
+(Note: Generating 4 images may exceed your GPU memory; please adjust the batch size as necessary.)

 You need to follow the ComfyUI version of HiDream workflow to download and install the model.